 - Inclusion of images

-If you have a huge book you may think that you want to use a smaller font to keep the cost down.
-The number of pages affects the cost.
-But keep in mind that the 12 pt font also makes it easy to read.
+If you have a large book, you may think that you want to use a smaller font to keep the cost of pages down.
+But keep in mind that the 12pt font is easy to read.
 So judge wisely if you plan to use text with smaller fonts.

 Copyright Page Example

-The copyright page, which goes behind the description page and is a left-handed page, contains the copyright information.
+The copyright page contains specific copyright information.
+It goes behind the description page as a left-handed page.